Fluorinebot/fluorine/CONTRIBUTING.md

 At least im good as a juice : pensive:
-Polish people are idiots Lol
+Polish monkeys (Nfts) are idiots Lol